hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 read this? https://www.red-lang.org/2013/11/041-introducing-parse.html

-[21:40:55](#ZPs2DSEV8n0rXuK3lf5JwMrLC64rRAHI_KURC9ISNBA) <hiiamboris (NOT THIS ONE)>: there's `word:` an `:word` things in there of particular interest Ì†ΩÌ∏â
+[21:40:55](#ZPs2DSEV8n0rXuK3lf5JwMrLC64rRAHI_KURC9ISNBA) <hiiamboris (NOT THIS ONE)>: there's `word:` an `:word` things in there of particular interest üòâ

 [21:41:16](#CudcIl4OnIHcIbTrbVsLQ8YSAo4Qn0RzIrKfTbMPEIs) <hiiamboris (NOT THIS ONE)>: but I don't recommend hacking `to`